iotaledger/iota-wiki/.github/CONTRIBUTING.md

    **Projects**

    Here you can assign an issue to a project.
-This should be already added if you habe followed the steps above by using the Project Kanban Board.
+This should be already added if you have followed the steps above by using the Project Kanban Board.
 But you can also manage it here.

    ![image](https://user-images.githubusercontent.com/77154511/126052633-297926a3-911b-44a8-afb9-535875215297.png)